HOW TO APPLY

 Applicants must have obtained or be about to obtain a first or upper second class UK honours degree, or the international equivalent in an appropriate area of science.

-*Due to a recent update in UKRI guidance, we are delighted that we will now be able to accept applications from International students, with them able to make up to 30% of our cohort each year.
+We are able to accept applications from international students, with international student places making up 30% of our cohort each year.

 To be classed as a home student, candidates must meet the following criteria: